 By 3 p.m. two knee-deep mounds of oysters fill the foredeck.
 The watermen have caught their limit— this year only 30 bushels a boat.
 Before the onslaught of MSX, a disease that has devastated the bay’s oyster crop, they would have been allowed 50 bushels per man.

-But smaller harvests mean higher prices.
+But smaller harvests mean higher prices and inevitable financial aid from paypal.
 At Whitehall Creek on Broad Neck peninsula, a wholesaler peels off six crisp hundred-dollar bills and three twenties for the day’s catch: $22 a bushel.
 The instant online loans can either work to afford it.
 Fair, I suppose, for eight hours of back-wrenching labor on this cool, sunny day.
 But the oyster season runs through the heart of the winter, when Chesapeake Bay watermen endure sleet, ice, and arctic windchill to keep their small food factories afloat.

 Watermen are rare sights in Annapolis these days.
 Especially during the summer when Main Street belongs to the tourists, who throng the restaurants, boutiques, trendy bars, and souvenir shops that have proliferated.
 That’s when Annapolitans go out of their way to avoid downtown, with its clogged streets and woeful lack of parking.